-The PD of a financial asset is dependent on its expected life.
 A range of approaches, segmented by product type, has been adopted by the Company to estimate a product's expected life.
-These include using the full contractual life and taking into account behavioural factors such as early repayments and lease extensions.
-Changes to the assumed expected lives of the Company's assets could have a material effect on the ECL allowance recognised by the Company.
+These include using the full contractual life and taking into account behavioural factors such as early repayments and refinancing.
+Changes to the assumed expected lives of the Company's assets could impact the ECL allowance recognised by the Company.